aleph2c/miros/doc/quickstart.rst

 .. image:: _static/md_multiverse.svg
     :target: _static/md_multiverse.pdf
     :align: center

+.. admonition:: hint

+  Anytime a statechart references a callback, that callback will change the internal variable state of the active object in its first argument -- the state callback functions do not have their own memory.

+  Since the callback functions don't keep any information, they can be called by many different activeobjects, in its thread, and behave as expected; there are no side effects.
+In this way, many different active objects can use the same set of state callback functions.

 Eve, the goddess of heaven has a birds-eye view of our little world.
 She rules over the people: the bouncers, greeters and bartenders and, Tara, "the explorer"